aak2510/my_projects/UniversityProjects/Web_portfolio/userManualREADME.md

 # Web portfolio User Manual
 ## <u>**Loading the file**</u>
 ### Main deliverable
-• Navigate into the ' Web_portfolio_Del3' directory
+* Navigate into the ' Web_portfolio_Del3' directory
-• Navigate into the ‘index’ directory.
+* Navigate into the ‘index’ directory.
-• Locate and open the file named ‘index.html.’
+* Locate and open the file named ‘index.html.’
 This will then load up the web portfolio.

 ## <u> Operating the system</u>
-Just like a normal website you can use the all the systems features in the exact same way.
+Just like a normal website, you can use all the system's features in the exact same way.
 Similar operations exits for any variants which may be chosen to run.

 #### *Navigation*